 Hard disk drives have evolved into many distinct families to cater to different requirements – performance, low cost storage, NAS, surveillance, etc. They often emphasise one attribute over others, to meet the requirements of their target market, while keeping costs low.
 But what if you wanted nothing but the best in hard disk drive technology?
 That’s where datacenter-grade hard disk drives like WD Gold come in.

-Qualified for nearline storage use in datacenters, datacenter hard disk drives like WD Gold (Amazon) are designed to offer high storage capacities at maximum performance and reliability while operating continuously 24 hours a day.
+Qualified for nearline storage use in datacenters, datacenter hard disk drives like WD Gold (Lowest Price) are designed to offer high storage capacities at maximum performance and reliability while operating continuously 24 hours a day.
 Virtually no expense is spared in making these drives the gold standard in HDD technology.
 That is likely why Western Digital gave their datacenter drives the WD Gold moniker.

 Let’s take a quick look at why the WD Gold drives are the best hard disk drives in the industry.

 - WD101KRYZ – 10 TB capacity, 256 MB cache

 - WD8002FRYZ – 8 TB capacity, 128 MB cache (Read our review here!)